bsdpot/potluck/hugo-nginx/README.md

 This is a flavour containing the ```hugo``` website builder and nginx, a webserver.

-This is a minimal config with no SSL configured as this is expected to be handled by a proxy to the image.
+This is a minimal config with no SSL configured as this is expected to be handled by a reverse proxy.

 It has been put together specifically for use by the https://potluck.honeyguide.net website, however it could be utilised for any site.